GibsonDisaster/Carrie-Programming-Language/README.md

 # Carrie Programming Language
-Carrie is a small programming language written in Haskell using the Parsec library.
+Carrie is a small programming language written in Haskell using the Parsec library, named after the Sufjan Stevens album "Carrie and Lowell".
 VERY INCOMPLETE AND NON FUNCTIONAL.
-Currently it is more of a parser than a compiler.
+Currently it is more of a parser than a compiler (but not really a parser yet either).

 ## Built With